Channel drift: Broadcast

 One of the earliest examples of channel drift, and one that predates modern cable television, was programming changes by CBS.
 During the late 1960s, CBS had a reputation as a network with a disproportionate number of shows that targeted rural and older viewers, seen by advertisers as undesirable due to ingrained buying habits on the one hand and a greater perception of poverty on the other.
-Beginning in 1970, incoming network vice president Fred Silverman orchestrated the "rural purge," in which these shows would be canceled in favor of shows targeting younger, suburban viewers with more disposable income.
+Beginning in 1970, incoming network vice president Fred Silverman orchestrated the "rural purge," in which these shows were canceled in favor of shows targeting younger, suburban viewers with more disposable income.

 Another example of channel drift is the case of the Fox Broadcasting Company.
 Throughout its early existence, and even after its ascent to major network status, Fox had a reputation for lowbrow, alternative programming and knockoffs of other networks' hit shows, both aimed at a very young demographic.
-Beginning with the major success of American Idol in the early 2000s, Fox drifted away somewhat from this reputation; its dramas and sitcoms became more conventional, on the level of the historic Big Three television networks, and it put less emphasis on reality programs later that decade.
+Starting with the major success of American Idol in the early 2000s, Fox drifted away somewhat from this reputation; its dramas and sitcoms became more conventional, on the level of the historic Big Three television networks, and it put less emphasis on reality programs later that decade.

-One less obvious, but nonetheless true, example of the phenomenon has occurred since the 1980s in American public television.
-From the origins of the medium in the late 1950s, stations, who were then affiliated with National Educational Television, the precursor to the current PBS, served two specific audiences: first, they provided, on weekdays, instructional programming for children used in school classrooms, to supplement traditional curricula; second, they served adults (on evenings and weekends) by scheduling shows that were alternatives to the fare available on commercial broadcasting, such as theatrical plays, classical music concerts, literary dramas, and serious public affairs initiatives like investigative reporting and civil discussion of political matters, things that had been mostly abandoned by the commercial networks with the end of the Golden Age of Television in and around 1960.
+One less obvious example of the phenomenon has occurred since the 1980s in American public television.
+From the origins of the medium in the late 1950s, stations—who were then affiliated with National Educational Television, the precursor to the current PBS—served two specific audiences.
+On weekdays, they provided instructional programming for children used in school classrooms to supplement traditional curricula.
+On evenings and weekends, they served adults by scheduling shows that were alternatives to mainstream commercial broadcasting, such as theatrical plays, classical music concerts, literary dramas, and serious public affairs initiatives like investigative reporting and civil political discussion, things that had been mostly abandoned by the commercial networks with the end of the Golden Age of Television in and around 1960.
 Beginning with the Public Broadcasting Act of 1967, the Federal government, along with those of most U.S. states, invested in production and distribution of such programming via NET/PBS and the construction of a large number of new stations.
 The political climate of the time was decidedly liberal and thus supportive of generous governmental funding of the medium, which developed its institutions accordingly.